jarden015/View-Sync/README.md

 # Other stuff:

+Check my website for examples of syncing with the movies! https://view-sync.com/

 There is many things I could add!
 My favorite add ons would be mouse over audio samples with overlap and position so i could mouse over a array of sounds across the screen!
 Image changers with beat, spectrum left/right, energy events and optional minimum delays for slideshow like stuff.
 Dominant tone phasing!
 EZ animated cutout of a mp4 or webm.
 FX!